Skip to main content

 Typical Models

-• Fixed monthly retainer: a set number of hours per month (e.g. 10–20 hours) at a discounted rate.
+• Fixed monthly retainer: a set number of hours per month (e.g. 10–20 hours) for a fixed monthly fee.
 This is the most common model.

 • Day-rate arrangements: your GC attends for set days (e.g. 1–2 days per week).